emu-rs/snes-apu/README.md

 Included is an example that can play SPC files:

-`cargo run --release --example spc_player -- test/ferris-nu.spc`
+`cargo run --example spc_player test/ferris-nu.spc`

 The audio unit is made up of a few major parts:
 - A CPU (SPC700 core), which is 100% cycle-accurate